mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 To control and reproduce these pseudo-random elements, one can specify a seed.
 Setting a seed guarantees that the pseudo-random behavior can be reproduced.
 When training our models, we train and test it multiple times using different seeds.
 This allows us to compare the accuracy between different random initializations.

 Generally, we observe a very high variance between different runs due to differences in randomness.
-This indicates that the training process of the model is flaky, where the performance on an unseen test set varies greatly even if the training loss quickly converges to zero.
+This indicates that the training process of the model is unstable, where the performance on an unseen test set varies greatly even if the training loss quickly converges to zero.
 For instance, the best-performing model for endianness detection (_Simple1d-E_), when evaluating with \ac{LOGO CV} on ISADetect, shows a standard deviation of up to 28 percentage points for certain \acp{ISA} when comparing the accuracy across different random seeds (see \autoref{table:logo-endianness-results}).
 This happens even though we take precautions such as using low learning rates and regularizing the models with dropout.

 This is common behavior when the size of the training dataset is limited.
 While we consider our training dataset to be large and comprehensive, the model variability strengthens our suspicion that the dataset is too homogeneous for training deep neural networks in an optimal way.
 Another factor that might cause these results is outliers in the data.
 Random initialization might make models more or less sensitive to outliers in the training data.